Priyanshu8282/Resume-Maker/README.md

 Features
-JWT-based Authentication: Secure login and registration using JSON Web Tokens.
+JWT-based Authentication: Secure login and registration.
-Resume Customization: Users can enter and edit their personal details, education, skills, experience, and other sections.
+Resume Customization: Input and edit sections like personal details, education, skills, and experience.
-Real-time Preview: See changes live as the resume is being created.
+Real-time Preview: Live preview while editing.
-Downloadable PDF: Generate a PDF of the resume using html-pdf library.
+PDF Download: Generate a downloadable PDF of the resume using html-pdf.
-User-Friendly Interface: Clean and intuitive UI for easy resume creation.
+User-Friendly Interface: Clean and intuitive design.
-Installation
 Clone the repository:

 bash